 "I realized that all this stuff I wanted to do [with the kids] is slipping away," he said

-The Eides' new 3,000-square-foot house is significantly smaller than the one in Maple Grove, but it has plenty of acreage, a horse barn and fenced pastures for animals, giving it a "Yellowstone" vibe, he said.
+The Eides' new house doesn't have significantly more living space than the one in Maple Grove, but it has plenty of acreage, a horse barn and fenced pastures for animals, giving it a "Yellowstone" vibe, he said.

-The sellers, an older couple who raised horses, were ready to retire and eager to have animals and kids back on the land.
+The sellers, an older couple who raise horses, were eager to have animals and kids on the land.

 "Our goal is to really bring it back to life," Eide said.